dylanschlichting/dylanschlichting.com/_pages/presentations.md

 description:
 nav: true
 ---
+8. **Schlichting, D.**, Qu, L., Hetland, R., and Kobashi, D. (2022).
+Using salinity variance budgets to quantify numerical mixing in a coastal ocean model.
+Ocean Sciences Meeting, February 24-March 4.
+Talk.

 7. **Schlichting, D.**, Hetland, R., Qu, L., and Kobashi, D. (2021).
 Using tracer variance budgets to quantify numerical mixing offline in a coastal ocean model.
 Warnemunde Turbulence Days, December 6-9.
 Talk.

 6. **Schlichting***, D., and Hetland, R. (2021).
 Using total exchange flow to characterize submesoscale processes in the northern Gulf of Mexico.
 Poster and talk. <a href='/_pages/603_poster.pdf' class='image fit'> Download poster PDF.</a> <a href='/_pages/603_talk.pdf' class='image fit'> Download talk PDF</a>